jlneal/choragen/docs/requests/change-requests/doing/CR-20251213-003-commit-audit.md

 This CR introduces:
 1. **Audit Feedback Type** — A new feedback type for spot-check reviews (not QA, not bug fixes)
 2. **Post-Commit Gate** — A gate in the workflow that triggers after commit creation
-3. **Audit Agent Output** — Audit findings are surfaced as feedback items, not separate requests
+3. **Audit Chain Structure** — A chain of layered audit tasks (security, architecture, standards, etc.)
+4. **Feedback Compilation Task** — Final task that compiles individual task findings into actual feedback items

 ---